hadley/adv-r/Functionals.md

 tapply(pulse, group, mean)
 ```

 It's easiest to understand how `tapply()` works by first creating a "ragged" data structure from the inputs.
-This is the job of the `split()` function, which takes two inputs, and returns a list, where all the elements in the first vector with equal entries in the second vector get put in the same element of the list:
+This is the job of the `split()` function, which takes two inputs and returns a list, where all the elements in the first vector with equal entries in the second vector get put in the same element of the list:

 ```R
 split(pulse, group)
 ```

-Then it's obvious that `tapply()` is just the combination of `split()` and `sapply()`:
+Then you can see that `tapply()` is just the combination of `split()` and `sapply()`:

 ```R
 tapply2 <- function(x, group, f, ..., simplify = TRUE) {